-I’m a book review blogger with over 100 reviews posted since 2011.
+I’m a book review blogger with over 140 reviews posted since 2011.
 I read widely and eclectically.
-Here are some books I recommend and several them that influenced my writing.
+Here are some books I have reviewed over the years and enjoyed reading.
 Click on the highlighted link to read my review for each recommended book.

 1) The Little Country by Charles de Lint: I was bookseller for nearly a decade in the 90s.
 The Little Country was the novel I recommended to book buyers the most.
 I have not read the novel since that time until recently.
 The Little Country holds up quite well and is a modern classic of contemporary fantasy.
 Also, this is the novel that put De Lint on the map in the genre.
 Read my review.

 2) Exit West by Moshin Hamid: Immigration is a hot topic in the world these days.
 Exit West takes an interesting look at the topic from a surprising perspective.
 This novel has deserved all the acclaim its gotten since publication.
 Read my review.

 3) The Woman Behind The Waterfall by Leonora Meriel: An interesting and thought-provoking novel about the relationship between daughter-mother-grandmother set in an Ukrainian village.
 Meriel writes beautifully and thoughtfully.
 It is a novel for the patient reader and provides a sufficient reward for that patience.
 Read my review.

 4) The Parable of the Sower by Octavia Butler: – This powerful novel tells the story of Lauren Olamina and her journey out of post-apocalyptic Los Angeles to start a new community around her Earthseed philosophy.
 Butler writes a blunt, stark story that kept me engaged for the entire novel.
 The post-apocalyptic sub-genre has become oversaturated.
 The Parable of the Sower belongs with the best novels of this sub-genre like The Road and Station Eleven.
 Read my review.